dracory/liveflux/docs/handler_and_transport.md

 ### Request Indicators

 Liveflux mirrors htmx-style loading indicators.

 Add `data-flux-indicator` (or `flux-indicator`) to any trigger element (button, link, mount placeholder) and set it to a CSS selector list.
 Every request started from that trigger toggles the `flux-request` class on the referenced elements for the duration of the network call.
 When the attribute is omitted, Liveflux falls back to any `.flux-indicator` elements inside the component root or on the trigger itself.

+Elements referenced by selectors that are hidden with `display: none` but do **not** have the `.flux-indicator` class are temporarily forced to `display: inline-block` while the request is active.
+Their previous inline display value is restored once the request completes.

 Example: